asok/projectile-rails/README.md

 * When `projectile-rails-console` runs rails console using a pre-loader (zeus or spring) and pry's indent correction is enabled then pry will insert some ansi codes that are misinterpreted by `comint-mode`.
 A workaround is to disable the indentation correction with `Pry.config.correct_indent = false`.
 [Reference](https://github.com/pry/pry/wiki/Customization-and-configuration#wiki-correct-indent).
 [Issue](https://github.com/asok/projectile-rails/issues/12).

+## Contributors

+Here's a [list](https://github.com/asok/projectile-rails/graphs/contributors) of the poeple that contributed to the projects.
+Many thanks! :)

 ## Contribution

 Install [cask](https://github.com/rejeep/cask.el) if you haven't already, then: